October 21st, 2019 Last Updated on: July 6th, 2021

 Elizabeth Peratrovich (1911–1958)

-After seeing a “No Natives Allowed” sign on a hotel near her hometown on Juneau, Alaska, Elizabeth Peratrovich and her husband knew they had to do something.
-This display sparked outrage and served as the catalyst for Peratrovich to fight discrimination in Alaska.
+After seeing a “No Natives Allowed” sign on a hotel near her hometown in Juneau, Alaska, Elizabeth Peratrovich and her husband knew they had to do something.
+This display sparked outrage and served as the catalyst for Peratrovich to fight discrimination against Native Americans and other groups in Alaska.

 After giving a fierce and passionate speech to the people of the courtroom, the 1945 Anti-Discrimination Act was passed, 11–5.

-Bonus: she was recently honored with her very own Google Doodle.
+Recently, she was honored with her very own piece of history: Google Doodle.
+Very few Native American women can say the same.

 Annie Dodge Wauneka (1910–1997)